-The Company evaluated subsequent events and transactions that occurred after the balance sheet and up to the date the financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements other than as follows:
+The Company evaluated subsequent events and transactions that occurred after the balance sheets and up to the date the financial statements were issued.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements, except as hereinafter described.